 Another alternative is an aluminium handle with recycled plastic head (if it is affordable for you).

 I have included additional recommendations further down the page, grouped by the type of material the handle is made from.

 Avoid biodegradable plastics which are a hazard to recycling systems.

 Manual toothbrushes are more eco-friendly than electric toothbrushes when you assess their impact from manufacturing to disposal.

 That is, as long as you have the right technique for cleaning.
 If you have higher clinical needs, using an electric toothbrush to help you avoid needing dental treatments would still be better than switching to a manual brush.
 This is because dental treatments have a very high impact on the environment.

 For some people, manual toothbrushes don’t give a good enough clean.
-Prevention and self care are two of the four factors for sustainable clinical practice in dentistry, as discussed in my Dentist’s Guide to Eco-Friendly Dentistry.
+Prevention and self care are two of the four factors for sustainable clinical practice in dentistry.

 Looking after your teeth and gums at home is vital if you care about the environment.
 See our guide on how to make your dental health more eco-friendly for more information on this.